angelo-j/Drop2/README.md

 - Import into your IDE as a Gradle project.

 ### 3. Run the game:
-- Run the desktop launcher from the `lwjgl3` package.
+- Run the Lwjgl3Launcher from the `lwjgl3` package.

 ---